-Vegan chocolate chip cookie dough is best eaten right out of the bowl with a spoon or frozen and added to ice cream!
+Vegan chocolate chip cookie dough is best eaten right out of the bowl with a spoon but it can also be shaped into balls and refrigerated for quick sweet treats or frozen and added to ice cream!
 No matter how you serve it, you can’t go wrong with this foolproof vegan dessert.

 How to make vegan chocolate chip cookie dough

 The process is so easy – heat treat the flour in the microwave or oven, mix everything together in a bowl and you’re done!
 Find the complete recipe below in the recipe card.